jemysh007/jemysh007/web/CSS.md

 ## 11. **CSS Transitions and Animations**

+CSS transitions and animations allow you to create smooth and visually appealing effects.

 ### Transition

+Defines the transition effect for an element.

 ```css
 transition: all 0.3s ease-in-out;
 ```

 ### Hover Effect

+Changes the style of an element when the user hovers over it.

 ```css
 button:hover {